 $ sudo apt-get install google-drive-ocamlfuse

-DriveSync is a command-line client for Google Drive which lets you easily sync file between your local drive and Google Drive cloud storage.
-It lets you upload, download & share documents, photos, and other important files with anyone from anywhere.
+DriveSync is a command line client for Google Drive, which lets you easily sync files between your local drive and Google Drive cloud storage.
+It allows you to upload, download and share documents, photos, and other important files with anyone from anywhere.

 You can also choose whether some files should be synced or not.
-The tool is developed in Ruby and very easy to use and reliable.
-Even though it is a command-line tool it is quite easy to use once you get familiar with it.
+The tool is developed in Ruby and is very easy to use and reliable.
+Even though it is a command-line tool, it is pretty easy to use once you get familiar with it.

 10. GNOME Online Accounts

 GNOME users don’t need to install any client to use Google Drive as it provides access to Google Drive by default for Linux users.
-You just need to go to GNOME online accounts, log on to your Google Account there and that’s it, you are ready to use Google Drive on Linux.
+You just need to go to GNOME online accounts, log on to your Google Account there, and that is it.
+You can use Google Drive on Linux.